1995–96 Football Conference

 The Football Conference season of 1995–96 was the seventeenth season of the Football Conference, also known as the Vauxhall Conference for sponsorship reasons.

 Overview

-Stevenage Borough, won the Conference championship during their second season in this league.
+Stevenage Borough won the Conference championship during their second season in this league.
 However, they did not earn a promotion to the Football League because they did not meet Football League requirements.
+As of 2024, this is the last season when this happened.